benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 ## Migrate data

-### Configure Storage
+### Configure storage

-Configure your Storages to define at least one Source and at least one Target to migrate data.
-LiveData Migrator will connect to these Storages for migration.
+Configure your storages to define at least one source and at least one target to migrate data.
+LiveData Migrator will connect to these storages for migration.
-* Supported Sources are: **HDFS**
+* Supported sources are: **HDFS**
-* Supported Targets are: **ADSL Gen2** and **S3**
+* Supported targets are: **ADSL Gen2** and **S3**

 You can also use the Storage panel to:
 * Configure S3-compatible Targets using the [Hadoop S3A configuration](http://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) exposed in the UI.
-* Connect to additional LiveData Migrator or LiveData Plane instances and configure their respective Storages.
+* Connect to additional LiveData Migrator or LiveData Plane instances and configure their respective storages.

-### Create Migrations
+### Create migrations

-Migrations transfer existing data from the defined Source to a Target.
-LiveData Migrator migrates any changes made to the Source data while it is being migrated and ensures that the Target is up to date with those changes.
+Migrations transfer existing data from the defined source to a target.
+LiveData Migrator migrates any changes made to the source data while it is being migrated and ensures that the target is up to date with those changes.
 It does this while continuing to perform the migration.

-You will typically create multiple migrations so that you can select specific content from your Source Storage by Path.
-You can also migrate to multiple independent Storages at the same time by defining multiple migration resources.
+You will typically create multiple migrations so that you can select specific content from your source storage by Path.
+You can also migrate to multiple independent storages at the same time by defining multiple migration resources.

 To create a migration:

-1. Choose a Source and Target from previously defined [Storages](##ConfiguringStorage).
+1. Choose a source and target from previously defined [Storages](##ConfiguringStorage).
 2. Choose the Path to set the scope of the migration.
 3. [Apply any Exclusions](###Assignexclusiontemplatestoanewmigration) to reduce the scope within this Path.

 Migrations can be automatically started when they're created, or started at a later point when [viewing migration details](##ViewingMigrations).

-### View Migrations
+### View migrations

-The Dashboard displays an overview of Migrations and their status, showing what pre-existing data has been moved and data added since the Migration started.
+The Dashboard displays an overview of migrations and their status, showing what pre-existing data has been moved and data added since the migration started.

 Click into the migrations to see more detail.